bmc/scalasti/index.md

 # Installation

-Scalasti is published to the `oss.sonatype.org` repository.
-Sonatype does *not* automatically push artifacts to the [Maven Central Repository][], so you have to pull your artifacts from Sonatype, itself.
-If you're using [SBT][], that's not a problem, since SBT automitically searches the Sonatype repository.
-If you're using [Maven][], you may have to specify the repository directly.
-See below for how to do that.
+Scalasti is published to the `oss.sonatype.org` repository and automatically sync'd with the [Maven Central Repository][].

 Version 0.5.8 supports Scala 2.9.1-1, 2.9.1, 2.9.0-1, 2.9.0, 2.8.2, 2.8.1 and
 2.8.0.